How to Sleep on a Plane for Long Flights (And Short Ones Too!)

 13. Buckle up the seat belt over your blanket

 You certainly don't want to wake up after it took you hours to find the proper position and fall asleep, only for the flight attendant to wake you up with instructions to fasten your seat belt due to turbulence ahead.
 The problem is it's already fastened — it's just under your blanket.
 Always fasten your seat belt over your blanket to avoid that unpleasant scenario.
 The flight attendant will know you're safe and won't wake you.

 14. Lean back with appropriate support

 Put a pillow behind your back.
 Since a plane is not anyone's regular place to sleep, some people need to lay something soft and comfy behind their back.
 This will allow your body to keep its natural S-curve as well.

 It's recommended to stay hydrated during a long flight to prevent dehydration and "dry mouth" when you wake up.
 Bring your own tumbler so you don't have to wait for the stewardess to come down and serve you water when you feel dehydrated.

 Almost all travelers have difficulty falling asleep and finding the most comfortable position on a plane.
 So, remember to have everything you need on board, whether it's an overnight flight or a long day of air travel.
 Future You will thank Past You every time.

 Are you looking for a bit of help to get sleep on a long plane flight?
 Check out this incredible travel pillow, made especially for sleeping in unusual places and spaces.

 If you have any questions at all...
-Just click the little chat button on your screen, and one of our sleep specialists will help you out in no time.
+Just click the little chat button on any SLEEP365® page, and one of our sleep specialists will help you out in no time.